PIERCE COUNTY SUPERIOR COURT REMAINS OPEN

 The Court continues to operate pursuant to the Emergency Orders issued in response to the COVID-19 public health emergency.

-- All in-person criminal and civil jury trials, set to begin on or after November 23, 2020, are suspended until at least January 11, 2021.
-Jury trials already in session where a jury has been sworn and social distancing and other public health measures are observed may, at the discretion of the trial court or by agreement of the parties, proceed or recess to be continued at a later date. (see Emergency Order #21 )
+- All in-person criminal and civil jury trials, set to begin on or after November 23, 2020, are suspended until at least March 1, 2021.
+No Jury trials are currently in session at the County-City building. (see Emergency Order #21-01, Emergency Order #20-21 and Emergency Order #20-22)

 - Domestic Violence, Vulnerable Adult, and other Protection Orders: To request an initial order, appear in person at the Superior Court Clerk’s Office (930 Tacoma Avenue S., Room 110) to complete the petition and to appear for your initial hearing before a Court Commissioner.
 Partner relationships can also call Family Justice Center (253) 798-4166 or the YWCA at (253) 383-2593.
 To appear for a final DVPO hearing, make arrangements for a telephonic hearing through Court Call at least 10 days in advance of the hearing.
 Vulnerable Adult Protection Orders will be heard via ZOOM or in person in Courtroom 100.
 To accommodate the named vulnerable adult, the vulnerable adult may request to appear by telephone or in person.